ricardoccpaiva/my_telemetry_api/GUIDE.md

 ## What is Telemetry
-Somewhere during the lifetime of an application is inevitable that you'll face some performance issues.
-When that happens it's better that you have some kind of observability over it, otherwise it will significantly increase the time you'll take to find what's slowing it down.
+Somewhere during the lifetime of an application it's inevitable that it will have some performance issues.
+When that happens it's better that you have some kind of observability, otherwise it will significantly increase the time you'll take to find what's slowing it down.
 It may sound a bit cliché but it's 100% true that *we can't understand a system if we can't look inside it*.

 This is the moment where **Telemetry** comes into place to make our lives easier.
 According to the dictionary, it's *the science or process of collecting information about objects that are far away and sending the information somewhere electronically*